crusts the rocks near waterfalls

 Range

-Found throughout the North and South Islands on rocks and boulders in damp, shaded locations near streams and waterfalls.
-Most common in the South Island's beech forests and the North Island's western ranges.
+Found throughout North and South Islands on rocks and boulders in damp, shaded locations.
+Most common in South Island beech forests and North Island western ranges.
 Also found in temperate regions worldwide.

 Endemism